-The Commercial Vehicle Safety Unit (CVSU) of the Maryland Transportation Authority Police (MDTAP) has 74 certified inspectors (as of July, 2017) conducting all the enforcement at the TWIS located on Maryland toll facility highways.
+The Commercial Vehicle Safety Unit (CVSU) of the Maryland Transportation Authority Police (MDTAP) has 74 certified inspectors (as of July, 2018) conducting all the enforcement at the TWIS located on Maryland toll facility highways.
 The TWIS on I-95 at Perryville is the largest in the State with the greatest potential throughput of commercial vehicles.
 They also have roving units to provide traffic enforcement and inspections away from the stations.
 The CVSU also provides enforcement at the Maryland Port of Baltimore (POB) and the BWI Thurgood Marshall Airport.
-The Maryland Department of Energy (MDE)'s Hazardous Materials Compliance Section (HMCS) has five certified inspectors (as of July, 2017) and is responsible for the safe transportation of hazardous materials.
+The Maryland Department of Energy (MDE)'s Hazardous Materials Compliance Section (HMCS) has six certified inspectors (as of July, 2018) and is responsible for the safe transportation of hazardous materials.
 This is accomplished by enforcement of the regulations through inspections and investigations at roadside and in-terminal.
 Personnel from HMCS have expertise and technical resources regarding hazardous materials that far exceed that of other programs.
 They have one inspector that is trained to perform New Entrant Safety Audits.
-The Public Service Commission (PSC), with five certified inspectors, performed over 88% of the approximately 4,285 motor coach and bus inspections conducted in CY2016.
+The Public Service Commission (PSC), with six certified inspectors, performed over 86% of the approximately 3,382 motor coach and bus inspections conducted in CY2017.
 Most of these inspections were performed as Level V inspections.
-In CY2016, of the 107,211 inspections completed, 63% were conducted by the CVED, 25% by the CVSU, and 12% by the other participants (inspection data was obtained from the CVED database for the calendar year 2016).
+In CY2017, of the 118,870 inspections completed, 64% were conducted by the CVED, 25% by the CVSU, and 11% by the other participants (inspection data was obtained from the CVED database for the calendar year 2017).
 Enforcement personnel from local cities or counties make up the balance of our program, performing traffic enforcement and inspections on roads not patrolled by larger agencies.
-As of July, 2017 there are 20 local agencies (123 inspectors) that participate in the MCSAP program.
-Although in the past two years two of the smaller enforcement agencies were no longer able to participate in the program due to the loss of certified personnel, we remain active in our efforts to recruit new agencie
+As of July, 2018 there are 22 local agencies (124 inspectors) that participate in the MCSAP program.
+We remain active in our efforts to recruit new agencies throughout the state.